need4swede/wiki-go/data/documents/settings/document.md

 ## Per-Profile vs Per-Device

 Nearly every preference in Neptune belongs to the signed-in profile, so each family member gets their own setup.
+With Settings Sync, those profile preferences normally follow the same user to every device.
+A Device Override keeps one eligible setting local to a particular server, user, and physical device without turning off the rest of sync.

-Device-wide items (like the image cache) are shared.
-Backend-managed items (such as parental controls and streaming limits) live on the media server and apply everywhere that user signs in; exact capabilities vary by backend.
+Device-wide items such as the image cache are shared locally.
+Backend-managed items such as parental controls and streaming limits live on the media server and apply everywhere that user signs in; exact capabilities vary by backend.